Tawny Kitaen: Personal life and death

 Kitaen was married to baseball player Chuck Finley from 1997 to 2002, with whom she had two daughters, Wynter and Raine.
-In 2002 she was charged with domestic violence for an incident involving Finley, and three days later, Finley filed for divorce.
-In a plea bargain, she agreed to enter a spousal battery counseling program and avoid contact with Finley.
+In 2002 she was charged with domestic violence for an incident involving Finley; in a plea bargain, she agreed to enter a spousal battery counseling program and avoid contact with Finley.
+Three days later, Finley filed for divorce.

 In November 2006, prosecutors charged Kitaen with possessing 15 grams of cocaine in her San Juan Capistrano home in Orange County.
 The authorities said her two children were home at the time and that she had granted deputies permission for the search.
 In December 2006, Kitaen entered a six-month rehabilitation program in exchange for the dismissal of a felony drug-possession charge.

 On September 26, 2009, Kitaen was arrested for driving under the influence (DUI) in Newport Beach, California.
 The following July, she pleaded no contest to misdemeanor DUI and was sentenced to two days in jail, ordered to attend a first-offender alcohol program and required to perform 64 hours of community service.

 On July 22, 2019, Kitaen was again arrested for DUI in Newport Beach.
 She was formally charged with a misdemeanor related to the arrest on October 22 of that year.
 Kitaen pleaded not guilty and was scheduled for a pretrial hearing on May 18, 2021.
 However, she died before the hearing could take place.
 If convicted, Kitaen could have been incarcerated.

 Death

-Kitaen died at her Newport Beach home on May 7, 2021, at the age of 59.
+Kitaen died at her Newport Beach home on May 7, 2021, at the age of 59, from heart issues and drug ingestion.
 She had been working with author and historian Colin Heaton on her memoirs for the past year.
 Kitaen's death was confirmed to The New York Times by her daughter Wynter Finley, who told the paper that the cause of death was not immediately known.
 Police reported that nothing at the scene indicated alcohol or drugs as a factor in the death.
 The Orange County coroner's office declared it a "residential death", without further details.

 In October 2021, the Orange County coroner's office announced Kitaen's official cause of death was dilated cardiomyopathy, a common type of heart disease.
-Other contributing factors to her death included mild coronary atherosclerosis and ingestion of mirtazapine, alprazolam, acetaminophen, pregabalin, and hydrocodone.
+Other contributing factors to her death included mild coronary atherosclerosis and drug ingestion, including mirtazapine, alprazolam, acetaminophen, pregabalin, and hydrocodone.